How to Master Phone Photography

 * Avoid zooming in.

-I use my canon M50 camera for zooming, but I am not a fan of using it with my phone.
+I use my Canon M50 camera for zooming, but I don’t like using it with my phone.

-But it’s better not to zoom in — doing so can make the photo appear grainy, blurry or pixelated.
+But it’s better not to zoom in, as doing so can make the photo appear grainy, blurry, or pixelated.

 * Clean your phone’s lens.

-A smartphone camera might be more convenient to carry around than a big camera, but you have to take care of its lenses also.
-Be sure to clean this lens with a soft cloth before taking a photo.
+A smartphone camera might be more convenient to carry around than a giant camera, but you must also take care of its lenses.
+Clean this lens with a soft cloth before taking a photo.

 * Attach an external lens.

-Want to get really fancy?
-TRY External lenses.
-I did not like them.
-But you might try it !!!
+Want to get fancy?
+Try external lenses.
+I did not like them, but you might try them!

 Gadgets.